RLHF-V/RLHF-V/readme.md

 ## RLHF-V Data

 We present the RLHF-V-Hall dataset, which is a human preference dataset constructed by fine-grained segment-level human corrections.
-In practice, we obtain a total of 1.4k annotated data that includes a diverse set of detailed description instructions and question answering instructions.
+In practice, we obtain a total of 1.4k annotated data that includes a diverse set of detailed description instructions and question-answering instructions.

-You can download our RLHF-V-Hall dataset from [RLHF-V-Hall_v0](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main).
+You can download our RLHF-V-Hall dataset from [RLHF-V-Hall](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main).

 ## RLHF-V Weights

 We release RLHF-V model weights on [Hugging Face](https://huggingface.co/openbmb/RLHF-V_v0).

-We also provide the [our SFT weights](https://huggingface.co/Yirany/MuffinQA/tree/main) (uploading, will be available soon), which is the model checkpoint after finetuning Muffin on VQAv2 dataset.
+We also provide [our SFT weights](https://huggingface.co/Yirany/MuffinQA/tree/main) (uploading, will be available soon), which is the model checkpoint after finetuning Muffin on the VQAv2 dataset.

 ## Install

-Please follow the instructions in the [original repository]((https://github.com/thunlp/muffin#install)) to install Muffin.
+Please follow the instructions in the [original repository](https://github.com/thunlp/muffin#install) to install Muffin.

 ## Evaluation

-The evaluation process is identical to the Muffin project, simply follow the instructions in [Muffin evaluation]((https://github.com/thunlp/Muffin#evaluation)) for deployment.
+The evaluation process is identical to the Muffin project, simply follow the instructions in the [Muffin evaluation](https://github.com/thunlp/Muffin#evaluation) for deployment.

 ## RLHF-V Training

 1. Prepare training data

-Please download our [RLHF-V-Hall_v0 dataset]((https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main)), and save it to the following directory:
+Please download our [RLHF-V-Hall](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main) dataset, and save it to the following directory:

 ```
 ./data/RLHF-V-Hall_v0